Beliavsky/Fortran-code-on-GitHub/README.md

 [vbfnlo](https://github.com/vbfnlo/vbfnlo): fully flexible parton level Monte Carlo program for the simulation of vector boson fusion, double and triple vector boson production in hadronic collisions at next-to-leading order in the strong coupling constant

 [Whizard-mirror](https://github.com/bijancn/Whizard-mirror): efficient calculation of multi-particle scattering cross sections and simulated event samples.
 Mirror of [private git](https://gitlab.tp.nt.uni-siegen.de/whizard/public)

+## Plasma Physics
+[Flexible Optimized Coils Using Space curves (FOCUS)](https://github.com/PrincetonUniversity/FOCUS): nonlinear optimization code for designing 3D coils.
+Its sibling, FAMUS, can be use to design permanent magnets.

 ## Physics
 [Acceleration by Laser and Dynamics of charged particles (ALaDyn)](https://github.com/ALaDyn/ALaDyn): particle-in-cell code firstly described in ALaDyn: A High-Accuracy PIC code for the Maxwell-Vlasov Equations by C. Benedetti et al., published on IEEE Transactions on Plasma Science, 36 4, 1790-1798 (2008) and then again in the update Charge preserving high order PIC schemes by P. Londrillo et al., published on Nucl.
 Instrum.
 Meth.
 A, 620 1, 28-35 (2010).